micro:arcade Kit Experiment Guide

 - Y (RIGHT FUNCTION) => P16

-On the back of the gamer:bit you will notice some odd plastic connectors.
+On the back of the controller:bit you will notice some odd plastic connectors.
 These are called poke home connectors.
 Each one corresponds to a button on the back of the board and are labeled as such.
-You will end up using these to connect your external components to gamer:bits buttons.
+You will end up using these to connect your external components to controller:bits buttons.
 Each button has two pins to it, one for each wire to connect to the button and component.

 With that, you are ready to start!
 Are you a user?
 We hope you have your chips, energy drink and eye drops because this is going to be a marathon!